Gapur/twilio-paste-intellisense/README.md

   Twilio Paste Intellisense
 </h1>

-Twili Paste Intellisense extends the development experience of Twilio Paste by giving Visual Studio Code users additional functionality such as hover.
+Twilio Paste Intellisense extends the development experience of Twilio Paste by giving Visual Studio Code users additional functionality such as hover.

 ## About Paste